 What is an SMSF

 A Self-Managed Super Fund (SMSF) is a special entity that allows Australians to directly manage and invest their superannuation, instead of using an industry or retail super fund.
-In practice, this is the only way for Australian’s to get exposure to cryptocurrency in their superannuation.
+This control gives you the freedom to invest in a broader range of assets, including digital assets like Bitcoin and Ethereum, which traditional super funds don’t offer.

 💡 Tax Insight

-Can an SMSF invest in cryptocurrency ✅
+Can an SMSF invest in cryptocurrency

-Of course!
-Investing in crypto through an SMSF is perfectly legal, however, it does require careful consideration of both the superannuation laws and your compliance obligations.
+Yes, investing in crypto through an SMSF is perfectly legal, however, it does require careful consideration of both the superannuation laws and your compliance obligations.

 Failure to comply with these regulations can result in penalties or fines.